amatkivskiy/android-investigator/README.md

 D/Investigator: [main] MainActivity@27a4868.onResume()
 ```

-It can log
+Features
 ----------
+Easy or automatic logging of the followings at the place of the call:

 * the **thread name**
 * the **!! object instance !!** (its `toString()` value)
 * the **method name**
-* the **stacktrace** at the place of the call (the method depth is configurable)
+* the **stacktrace** (method depth is configurable)
 * **variable values** conveniently
 * the **time elapsed** since a start call
 * an extra **comment**

 Motivation
 ----------
-Android Investigator is not intended as a production logging solution but as a handy little tool for bugfixing and investigation, kept available on the debug classpath (or even commented out in gradle).
+Android Investigator is not intended as a production logging solution but as a handy little productivity tool for bugfixing and investigation, kept available on the debug classpath (or even commented out in gradle).
 **Logging the object instance** (not just the class) **is the extra** that it does compared to other logging libraries.
-I found it useful in many situations (configuration changes, fragment transactions, checking DI scopes, etc).
+I found it useful in many situations (e.g.: configuration changes, fragment transactions, checking DI scopes, checking activity launchmodes).
 It is also **simple and convenient to use**: